GSA/digitalgov.gov/content/events/2019/11/2019-11-04-foundations-agile-i.md

 slug: foundations-agile-i
 title: 'Foundations of Agile I'
 deck: "with Alan Atlas and Alan Brouilette"
-summary: 'Part one of an introduction to Agile concepts, roles, and the language that is commonly used in Agile processes.'
+summary: 'This is the first of two sessions that will explore the fundamentals of the Agile methodology.'
 featured_image:
   uid: agile-foundations-part-1
   alt: ''